Hazardous Spring Weather Shifts to the Eastern and Northwest U.S. Wednesday

 Friday Night

 Variable winds 5 kt or less.
-A chance of rain before midnight, then rain, possibly mixed with snow.
+Rain before 11pm, then a chance of rain and snow.
 Waves 1 ft or less.

 Saturday